Basics | Plugins | Howtos | Applications

 Where money goes temporarily when we registered a payment order but did not yet register the bank statement that confirms its execution.

-Tax Offices¶
+Tax offices¶

 The debt towards (or the credit received from) a national tax office.